KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+10. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-10. Warning: No LICENSE file.
+11. Warning: No LICENSE file.
-11. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: Replace eslintrc by new flat config.

 ### [mmm-systemtemperature by MichMich](https://github.com/MichMich/mmm-systemtemperature)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. No image found.
 3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mmm-toggle-by-mqtt by moejetz](https://github.com/moejetz/mmm-toggle-by-mqtt)